You’ve been told about the benefits of investing in rental properties, but you haven’t yet taken the leap.

 - Income and Expenditure statements for your portfolio

-At IMS we can help you to prepare the above and we have access to specialist lenders and products for Portfolio Landlords.
-This can be a confusing time for landlords looking to review or even start their portfolio but we can take the stress away from you and make the process as smooth as possible.
+This might be a stressful time for landlords wanting to review or start their portfolio, but we can take the burden off of you and make the procedure as simple as possible.

 To get started and for more information, please get in touch with a member of our team.